Command Line Options¶

 All programs using DyNet have a few command line options.
 These must be specified at the very beginning of the command line, before other options.

---dynet-mem NUMBER: DyNet runs by default with 512MB of memory each for the forward and backward steps, as well as parameter storage.
+--dynet-mem NUMBER: DyNet runs by default with 512MB of memory, which is split evenly for the forward and backward steps, as well as parameter storage.
 This will be expanded automatically every time one of the pools runs out of memory.
 By setting NUMBER here, DyNet will allocate more memory immediately at the initialization stage.
 Note that you can also individually set the amount of memory for forward calculation, backward calculation, and parameters by using comma separated variables

 --dynet-mem FOR,BACK,PARAM.
 This is useful if, for example, you are performing testing and don’t need to allocate any memory for backward calculation.